ICI3D/ICI3D.github.io/futures/shadow.md

 SHADOW * What needs development?
 What needs revision / updating?
 SHADOW * What are priorities for the remaining time?

+11-12:30 Idealized mission activity list (and prioritization)

+12:30-14:00	Lunch

-11:00-12:30	Funding discussion 1 -> tasks and teams
+14:00-15:30	Funding discussion 1 -> tasks and teams
 * Brainstorming grant opportunities and grant components

-12:30-14:00	Lunch

-14:00-45 Organizational shape of ICI3D

-???

 15:30-16:00	Afternoon break

+16:00-17:30 Hike

-16:00-17:30 Work on tasks
+SHADOW 16:00-17:30 Work on tasks
-* refining planks and mission activities
+SHADOW * refining planks and mission activities
-* developing funding leads and thinking about links to activities
-* (maybe) looking into advantages and practicalities of organizational structure
+SHADOW * developing funding leads and thinking about links to activities SHADOW * (maybe) looking into advantages and practicalities of organizational structure

 SHADOW 16:00-17:15	Work on tasks (read paper drafts, grant calls, other assigned tasks) SHADOW 17:15-17:30	Finalize team memberships and designate team leads